Ther-Biotic® Saccharomyces boulardii

 |* Daily value not established|

-Small Scoop: 1 scoop (1 mL) 1-4 times daily with water, juice, food, or as directed by a healthcare professional.
-Large Scoop: 1 scoop (5 mL) 1 time daily with water, juice, food, or as directed by a healthcare professional.
+Adults: 1 scoop up to 5 times daily with water, juice, food, or as directed by a healthcare professional.
+Children: As directed by a healthcare practitioner.

 Not recommended for severely immunocompromised individuals or those with central venous catheters.
-If you are pregnant, nursing, have a medical condition, or are taking prescription drugs, consult your healthcare professional before using this product.
-Keep out of reach of children.
+Consult with your physician if you are pregnant or nursing, or have any medical condition, or taking prescription drugs, or under the age of 18 years.

 S. boulardii is a unique, non-pathogenic yeast that has been extensively researched and shown to support gastrointestinal health when taken as a dietary supplement.† Klaire Labs™ uses only certified S. boulardii to ensure maximum potency, efficacy, and safety.
 The Saccharomyces Boulardii powder should be taken with beverages or meals.
 The powder may be mixed with semi-solid foods such as applesauce or beverages.
 Avoid the use of hot foods or beverages as this may adversely affect the potency and activity of the supplement.